runrig-coop/hedgerows/index.md

 [^is4c]: https://web.archive.org/web/20071218073332/http://portland.indymedia.org/en/2005/08/322550.shtml
 [^tech-support-co-op]: https://github.com/CORE-POS/IS4C

-On a more ideological level, Indymedia's legacy represents an alternative to the free culture, open source, and online privacy movements, which have always enjoyed wider notoriety.
-April Glaser, writing for _Logic(s)_ magazine in 2019, places Indymedia and its legacy in start contrast to the kind of advocacy of groups like the Electronic Frontier Foundation (EFF), founded by the Greatful Dead lyricist turned dotcom entrepeneur John Perry Barlow.
-She points out how in the same year that Barlow penned his techno-libertarian manifesto, "A Declaration of the Independence of Cyberspace," a very different sort of declaration regarding the potential of cyberspace was being promulgated by Subcommandante Marcos of the Zapatista Army of National Liberation (EZLN).
-Even the climate of their authorship, both literally and politically speaking, could not have been more dissimilar.
-Barlow signed his declaration from Davos, Switzerland on February 8, 1996, having ostensibly found inspiration in the World Economic Forum that had concluded two days before.
-On the other hand, the _2nd Declaration of La Realidad_ was Marcos' valediction to the 42 delegates and roughly 5,000 other activists and journalists who came from around the world to the "First Intercontinental Encounter for Humanity and Against Neoliberalism," held the jungle environs of Chiapas, Mexico.
+Apart from joining more diverse political alliances, Indymedia also represents an _ideological_ alternative to the centrist political leanings of free culture, open source, and online privacy movements.
+April Glaser, writing for _Logic(s)_ magazine in 2019, places Indymedia and its legacy in stark contrast to advocacy groups like the Electronic Frontier Foundation (EFF), founded by John Perry Barlow, the Greatful Dead lyricist turned dotcom bubble booster.
+She points out how in the same year that Barlow penned his techno-libertarian manifesto, "A Declaration of the Independence of Cyberspace," a very different sort of declaration was being promulgated concerning the potential of cyberspace, this one coming from the balaclava and bandolier bedecked Subcommandante Marcos of the Zapatista Army of National Liberation (EZLN).
+Both the literal and political climate surrounding their authorship could not have been more dissimilar.
+Barlow signed his declaration from Davos in the Swiss Alps on February 8, 1996, having ostensibly found inspiration in the World Economic Forum he had attended two days before.
+On the other hand, the _2nd Declaration of La Realidad_ was Marcos' valediction to the 42 delegates and roughly 5,000 other activists and journalists who came from around the world to the "First Intercontinental Encounter for Humanity and Against Neoliberalism," held the jungle environs of Chiapas, Mexico on August 3, 1996.

 Marcos called for "a collective network" of resistance against neoliberalism, linking  activists from all parts of the globe in these early days of the World